Daily High to Daily Low: Is It Safe to Buy Cleveland-Cliffs Inc. (CLF)?

 CLF’s Market Performance

-CLF stocks went up by 18.25% for the week, with a monthly jump of 16.75% and a quarterly performance of 26.54%, while its annual performance rate touched 374.61%.
-The volatility ratio for the week stands at 7.14% while the volatility levels for the past 30 days are set at 6.38% for Cleveland-Cliffs Inc..
-The simple moving average for the period of the last 20 days is 16.09% for CLF stocks with a simple moving average of 75.62% for the last 200 days.
+CLF stocks went down by -7.62% for the week, with a monthly jump of 8.51% and a quarterly performance of 17.53%, while its annual performance rate touched 377.02%.
+The volatility ratio for the week stands at 9.46% while the volatility levels for the past 30 days are set at 7.38% for Cleveland-Cliffs Inc..
+The simple moving average for the period of the last 20 days is 3.36% for CLF stocks with a simple moving average of 57.37% for the last 200 days.

 Analysts’ Opinion of CLF